 While the HTN-based approach in HS-MARL provides a powerful proof-of-concept, its reliance on manually crafted, domain-specific HDDL files represents a significant engineering bottleneck.
-Recent work has already demonstrated the power of LLMs to decompose high-level instructions into executable plans for embodied agents~\citep{ahn2022saycan, wang2023voyager}.
-We posit that this principle can be adapted to dynamically structure the learning environment itself, transforming static scaffolding into a flexible, language-driven curriculum.
+Recent work has already demonstrated the power of LLMs to decompose high-level instructions into executable plans for embodied agents \citep{ahn2022saycan, wang2023voyager}.
+We propose that this principle can be adapted to dynamically structure the learning environment itself, transforming static scaffolding into a flexible, language-driven curriculum.
 The LLM becomes a \textit{generative world model of tasks}.

 In this paradigm, an environment would not have a fixed task hierarchy.
 Instead, a high-level goal would be specified in natural language (e.g., "Execute a give-and-go play with the forward on the right wing").
 An integrated LLM would then perform common-sense reasoning to decompose this instruction into a plausible, ordered sequence of symbolic subgoals: [1.
 Player A dribbles towards Player B], [2.
 Player A passes to Player B], [3.
 Player A runs into open space past defender], [4.
 Player B returns pass to Player A].
-This sequence would be passed to the environment's task API, dynamically configuring the intrinsic reward function and success conditions for that specific episode.
-This approach offers several transformative advantages: \begin{itemize} \item \textbf{Scalability and Flexibility:} It eliminates the need for human experts to write complex domain description files for every conceivable strategy.
-New tasks and curricula can be generated simply by writing new prompts. \item \textbf{Instruction-Following Agents:} It provides a natural framework for training agents that can follow complex, high-level instructions, a cornerstone of general-purpose agency and a key topic in VLA models. \item \textbf{Dynamic Adaptation:} The LLM planner could potentially re-plan mid-episode based on new state information, providing a dynamic scaffold that adapts to the unfolding situation on the field.
+This sequence would be passed to the environment's task API (see Appendix \ref{sec:appendix_a}), dynamically configuring the intrinsic reward function and success conditions for that specific episode.
+This approach offers several transformative advantages:

+\begin{itemize} \item \textbf{Scalability and flexibility:} It eliminates the need for human experts to write complex domain description files for every conceivable strategy.
+New tasks and curricula can be generated simply by writing new prompts. \item \textbf{Instruction-following agents:} It provides a natural framework for training agents that can follow complex, high-level instructions, a cornerstone of general-purpose agency and a key topic in VLA models. \item \textbf{Dynamic adaptation:} The LLM planner could potentially re-plan mid-episode based on new state information, providing a dynamic scaffold that adapts to the unfolding situation on the field.
 This directly addresses a key limitation of rigid, pre-computed HTN plans. \end{itemize}